richstokes/MeshFTP/README.md

   - Mesh network adds latency for multi-hop routes
   - Expect minutes for small files, longer for large files

-- **No resume capability**:
-  - If transfer fails, must restart from beginning
-  - No partial file recovery

 - **Sequential chunks only**:
   - Chunks must be downloaded in order
   - No parallel chunk downloads